symfony/symfony-docs/reference/constraints/Isbn.rst

 Isbn
 ====

+.. versionadded:: New in version 2.3:
+    The Isbn validation were added in Symfony 2.3.

 This constraint permits that a ISBN (International Standard Book Numbers) number is either a valid ISBN-10, a valid ISBN-13 code or both on a value.